 Selected participants will receive a discounted registration rate to the Annual Meeting and a $500 award to offset travel costs to the Annual Meeting.
 The respective training program will be responsible for the cost of any additional resident travel and hotel accommodations.
 A mini oral competition will be held at the meeting and the top presenter will receive an additional $500 award.
 If not selected to compete in the mini oral presentation, applicants may be offered space to display a poster of their case during the 100th Annual Meeting.

 Acceptance of an original case report provides an opportunity to submit the manuscript to the Journal of Thoracic and Cardiovascular Surgery (JTCVS), with the exceptions noted below.
-Please refer to the Journal information for authors at www.jtcvsonline.org or www.editorialmanager.com/jtcvs for submission guidelines and requirements.
-Should you be interested in being considered for publication, manuscripts must be submitted to the JTCVS electronically prior to the AATS 99th Annual Meeting and NO LATER than Friday, May 3, 2019 at 8:00 AM.
+Please refer to the information for authors at www.jtcvsonline.org or www.editorialmanager.com/jtcvs for submission guidelines and requirements.
+Should you be interested in being considered for publication, manuscripts must be submitted to the JTCVS electronically prior to the 100th Annual Meeting and NO LATER than Saturday, April 25, 2020 at 8:00AM Eastern Time.
 To expedite review and publication, you can submit one month prior to the meeting.